History of Kristaps Porziņģis in Timeline

 October 2016: Adidas Shoe Deal

 In October 2016, Porziņģis signed a shoe deal with Adidas, the most lucrative deal for a European player.
-He switched to Adidas after partnering with Nike for his rookie season.
+He made the switch to Adidas after partnering with Nike for his rookie season.

-In October 2017, Porziņģis had 31 points and 12 rebounds in a loss to the Oklahoma City Thunder.
-Later in October 2017, he scored a then career-high 38 points in a victory over the Denver Nuggets.
+In October 2017, Kristaps Porziņģis scored a then career-high 38 points in a 116–110 victory over the Denver Nuggets.

 2017: EuroBasket 2017 Performance

-In 2017, Porziņģis played for Latvia at EuroBasket 2017, averaging 23.6 points (ranked third), 5.9 rebounds (ranked 19th) and 1.9 blocks (ranked first) per game.
-Latvia was eliminated in the quarterfinals by Slovenia, with Porziņģis scoring a tournament-high 34 points in that game.
+In 2017, Porziņģis played for Latvia at EuroBasket 2017, where he averaged 23.6 points per game (ranked third), 5.9 rebounds per game (ranked 19th) and 1.9 blocks per game (ranked first).
+Latvia was eliminated in the quarterfinals by eventual champions Slovenia, losing 97–103.
+Against Slovenia, Porziņģis scored a tournament-high 34 points despite playing in foul trouble throughout the game.
+He scored 16 of his 34 points in the final period to help Latvia cut Slovenia's 13-point lead to two with two minutes remaining.

 In a 2017 E:60 documentary on Porziņģis' life, his parents revealed that they had another son, Toms, who was born four years before Kristaps and died at the age of 14 months.